Outdoor Core: Mountain Kid

 Greetings Mountain Kids & Mountain Parents!

 Living and learning in Plumas County is what Outdoor Core is all about.
 We have designed a program to make every year exciting, unique, and memorable, just the way childhood should be!

-As we begin the 2020-2021 school year, school continues to be homebound (but not housebound).
-To support you, we have assembled this resource to help you to make the most of this time away from your school campus.
+As we begin the 2021-2022 school year, we have assembled this Mountain Kid resource to support you throughout the year.
 First a few rules to live by:

 - Go outside.
 The healthiest place to be is outdoors.
 Besides making vitamin D in the sunshine, it is good for your body and mind.

 - Go outside aware.
 Sometimes there are unhealthy or even hazardous conditions outside that you cannot prepare for.
 These would require even a Mountain Kid to stay inside.
 Air quality during fire season is one of those conditions.
 Be sure to check current conditions in your community and either limit or avoid going outside until the condition improves.

 - Go outside everyday.
 There is only one April 14, 2020 in history (and that goes for every day).
 What will happen on that day and everyday will never happen again.
 That goes for every single day on the calendar.
 Make history and make a big memory every day!
 Go big or go little, but go outside!